fsantanna/fsantanna.github.io/Freechains/tragedy.md

 https://www.ft.com/content/ec74ce54-d3e1-11e7-8c9a-d9c0a5c8d5c9
 -->

-[Freechains][1] is a permissionless social media protocol with an integrated reputation system.
+[Freechains][1] is a permissionless social media protocol with integrated reputation.

-A user posts a message to a chain (a forum) and all other users subscribed to the same chain eventually receive the message.
+A user posts a message to a forum (a *chain*) and all other users subscribed to the same forum eventually receive the message.
 Users spend their reputation to post new messages and gain reputation from consolidated posts.
 Users can like and dislike messages from other users, which transfer reputation